searchivarius/py_mtasklite/README.md

 list(result)
 ```

 However, **unlike** `pqdm`, which returns all results as an array, `mtasklite` supports a truly lazy processing of results where both the input and output queues are bounded by default.
-To make this possible, `mtasklite` returns an **iterable**.
+To make this possible, `mtasklite` returns an **iterable** wrapped inside a context manager object.
 For the sake of simplicity, in this example we explicitly converted this iterable to an array.

 By default, we assume (similar to `pqdm`) that the worker function has only a single argument.
 Thus, we read values from the input iterable and pass them to the function one by one.
 However, we also support arbitrary positional or keyword (kwarg) arguments.
 For a description of argument-passing methods, please see [this page](docs/argument_passing.md)